BroadSunlitUplands/GettingAndCleaningData/Codebook.md

  - Class: numeric

 ###  fBodyGyroJerkMag_meanFreq
-Mean of the mean frequency measuring the body's magnitude of jerk using a fast Fourier transform, measured by the gyroscope for each window sample.
+Mean of the weighted average of the frequency components measuring the body's magnitude of jerk using a fast Fourier transform, measured by the gyroscope for each window sample.

  - Class: numeric